 Beyond risking life and limb to summit Mount Everest and K2, there are lots of more doable treks to be found in the Himalayas.
 The most famous is the 131-mile Annapurna Circuit, which draws seriously hardy hikers to the area every year.

-It is worth noting that five of the world’s ten most dangerous treks, including Annapurna, are located in this mountain range.
+It is worth noting that five of the world’s ten most dangerous treks, including the famous Annapurna Circuit, are located in this mountain range.

 When you’re talking about the world’s biggest mountains, Iran is probably not the first place that usually comes to mind.